steven/Html5Validation/README.md

 NoHtml5Validation
 =================

-A jQuery validation plugin for non-HTMLl5 form validation enabled browsers, copies Firefox's HTML5 validation functionality
+A jQuery validation plugin for browsers that do not have HTML5 the validation feature.
+The plugin mimics Mozilla Firefox's HTML5 validation look and feel.